Plant Finder

 Description

-Southern Halgania is a compact coastal native shrub renowned for its eye-catching purple-blue flowers and distinctive ericoid foliage that creates beautiful displays in Australian gardens.
-This attractive species produces 2cm across purple-blue flowers with five petals and distinctive cone-like stamens, carried in terminal or axillary clusters of two or three, blooming mainly September to February with sporadic flowering at other times.
+Southern Halgania is a compact coastal native shrub renowned for its eye-catching purple-blue flowers and distinctive ericoid foliage.
+This attractive species produces purple-blue flowers with five petals and distinctive cone-like stamens, carried in terminal or axillary clusters of two or three, flowering mainly September to February with sporadic flowering at other times.
 The grey-green, oval leaves with wavy, prickly toothed margins are tough and ericoid in nature, providing attractive fine-textured evergreen foliage.
-Hardy and drought tolerant once established, it thrives in sandy, lateritic, or granite soils and full sun positions with excellent coastal tolerance.
-Perfect for coastal gardens, borders, and areas where compact native shrubs with reliable purple-blue flowering create structured landscape displays.
+Hardy and drought tolerant once established, it thrives in sandy, lateritic, or granite soils and full sun positions.
+Perfect for coastal planting, cottage gardens and borders.

 Plant Category